DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 ### Object Window

 * The code for this is pretty messy just in general.
 Tempted to do a full rebuild but it's not worth the devtime right now.

+## Dovahscript

+### Form accessors and boilerplate

+* To the fullest extent possible, accessors to form properties should rely on templates to reduce copy-and-paste boilerplate.

+* Getters and setters for a form's parent should rely on templates to reduce boilerplate.
+Currently, each form capable of having parents (`cell`, `objectreference`, `topic_info`) has to define its own `parent` getters and setters.

+  * A complication with this is that the accessors have different names: `cell.parent_world`; `objectreference.parent_cell`; and `topic_info.parent`.
+(There's also `topic_info.parent_quest`, but that just accesses the parent DIAL form and invokes a getter on that.)
+Plus, setters aren't always available e.g. I don't think you can set `cell.parent_world`.